Welcome to the ultimate guide that’ll show you how to create and optimize a LinkedIn profile—

 If you get random requests from people you don’t know, but who are in your industry, add them as well.
-Do watch out for bogus profiles.
-But the general rule of thumb here is the more, the merrier.
+The general rule of thumb here is: the more, the merrier.
 Really.

 If you’re a new user or a student, the easiest way to start networking is to join groups.
 Start with the alumni associations linked with your university.

-Adding influencers is also a great way to keep track of what’s happening in your industry and make connections.
+Starting to follow influencers is another great way to keep track of what’s happening in your industry.